samdze/godot-gameshell/README.md

 0. Make sure you have at least 5 or 6 GB of free space on the sd.

-1. SSH into your GameShell, the launcher app **Tiny Cloud** shows the ip address and password you have to type in order to get access.
+1. SSH into your GameShell, the launcher app **Tiny Cloud** shows the ip address and the default password you have to type in order to get access.

 2. Update your GameShell and install Godot dependencies.
     ```